Saving Data Using JSON Parameters

 Using Generic Table Update Procedures

-The examples above show the cases when the underlying table structure is known.
+The examples above assume the underlying table structure is known.

 You can create completely generic procedures to save changes.